NatiG25/Awesome-books-with-ES6/README.md

 # Awesome-books-with-ES6

-> In this website the user can store books names and the author's name.
-The names will be stored as a list on a separate page of the website.
+> This web application provides users a convenient way to add/remove books into a form of list.
+Users can store their favorite list of books on separate page.
+Build with Javascript.

 ## Built With